SamGalanakis/FlowCompare/README.md

 Msc Thesis - S.J.
 Galanakis Utrecht University 2021

+## Associated report

 ## Installation

-All dependencies are listed in the environment.yml file in the root directory.
+All dependencies are listed in the environment.yml file in the root directory and can be loaded through anaconda.
 Code has only been tested on linux.
 Training was performed on an A100-40GB GPU so lower memory gpu's will likely require changing the at least the batch size in the configs.